peterhinch/micropython-async/gps/README.md

  * `version` Initially `None`.
 A list of version strings.
  * `enabled` Initially `None`.
-A dictionary of frequencies indexed by message type.
+A dictionary of frequencies indexed by message type (see `enable` coroutine above).
  * `antenna` Initially 0.
 Values:
  0 No report received.
  1 Antenna fault.
  2 Internal antenna.
  3 External antenna.

-## 3.5 The parse method
+## 3.5 The parse method (developer note)

-The default `parse` method is redefined.
+The null `parse` method in the base class is overridden.
 It intercepts the single response to `VERSION` and `ENABLE` commands and updates the above bound variables.
 The `ANTENNA` command causes repeated messages to be sent.
 These update the `antenna` bound variable.
 These "handled" messages call the message callback with the `GPS` instance followed by a list of sentence segments followed by any args specified in the constructor.

 Other `PMTK` messages are passed to the optional message callback as described [in section 3.2](./README.md#32-constructor).